 Non-cumulative interest on the capital notes will accrue at the floating interest rate, payable semi-annually in arrears on 15 June and 15 December in each year.
 The floating interest rate is equal to 0.1% per annum plus the Reference rate ("EUR-ISDA-EURIBOR Swap rate -11:00") being the annual swap rate for swap transactions with a 10 year maturity.
 The floating interest rate was capped at 9% per annum.
-At the end of the reporting period, the rate stood at 2.668% per annum (2010: 3.413% per annum).
+At the end of the reporting period, the rate stood at 1.695% per annum (2011: 2.668% per annum).

 Interest payments are non discretionary and are subject to the conditions included in Clause (4) of the Offering Circular.
+The Company opted to duly cancel the long-term loan receivable as a result of the intermediate parent's strategy to reduce its risk exposure given the current weak economic conditions.